Type to search lessons across every grade and subject.

 What is a perfect square?

-A perfect square is what you get when you multiply a whole number by itself.
+A perfect square is a whole number multiplied by itself.
 7 × 7 = 49, so 49 is a perfect square.
-The shorthand is — read as seven squared.
+We write it and read it seven squared.

 Try it